Editorial Standards

 Eligibility Rules For A Home Office

 To claim a home office under the regular method, you need regular and exclusive use of a specific area plus principal place of business status for admin or management work when you have no other fixed location for those functions.
 Meeting clients at home also qualifies.
-Storage of inventory or running a licensed daycare follow special exceptions to the exclusive‑use test.
+Storage of inventory or running a licensed daycare follow special exceptions to the exclusive‑use test (the inventory‑storage exception applies only when the home is the sole fixed location of the trade or business).

 - A dedicated corner can qualify if it is clearly set aside, used only for business, and measured accurately.
-A dining table used for family meals does not qualify under the regular method.
+A dining table used for family meals does not qualify under the regular method, and any nonincidental personal use of the office area disqualifies the entire space, not just proportionally.

 - Employees cannot claim the deduction for 2018 through 2025 because unreimbursed employee expenses are suspended under IRC 67(g).